How to Get Gorgeous Glowing Skin in 5 Easy StepsAugust 04, 2020

 STEP 1: Create Dimension

 Continue creating dimension by using contouring makeup and a contouring brush to create an arc under your cheekbones to add more depth to the face.
 Other areas that Barnes routinely contours include the sides of the nose, along the jawline and hairline.
 When choosing contouring makeup, go for a bronzer, powder or liquid foundation that is "one shade darker than your natural skin tone," Barnes says.
 "If you go any deeper than one or two shades, you'll begin to look muddy."
-Try the L'Oréal Paris True Match Face Powder to find your perfect shade thanks to its inclusive range of 30 colors.
+Try the L'Oréal Paris True Match Face Powder, which offers a range of 30 colors.

 STEP 2: Apply Foundation

 After enhancing the dimension on your face, it’s time to layer on foundation.
 “I like using lighter foundations (think liquids or creams without a thick consistency) with a lot of luminosity to add a glow to the skin,” Barnes says.
+One of our favorites for this is the Giorgio Armani Luminous Silk Foundation.
 To apply the foundation, move your foundation brush in small circles.
 “You want to make sure your makeup isn’t sitting on top of your skin," he says.
 "It should blend in with the natural oils in your skin."

 STEP 3: Add a Pop of Color to Your Cheeks

 Don’t make the mistake of trying to create a contour with blush.
 “Leave that business to your contouring makeup,” Barnes says.
-Instead, select a blush that is close to your natural flush and apply it on the apples of your cheeks (instead of below your cheekbones).
+Instead, select a blush that is close to your natural flush, and apply it on the apples of your cheeks (instead of below your cheekbones).
 When blending, make sure you start at the apples and blend upward toward your temples.
 This bit of flush will help make your skin glow.
-We recommend the NYX Professional Sweet Cheeks Creamy Powder Blush for its rich pigmentation and glowy finish.
+We recommend the NYX Professional Makeup Sweet Cheeks Soft Cheek Tint for its rich pigmentation and glowy finish.

 “Shimmer highlighter creates light and bone structure,” Barnes says.
 But knowing when enough is enough is important.
 “Whether you’re using a cream or powder highlighter, in either case less is more,” he explains.
-Apply it to the high points of your face, which includes the middle of your forehead, down the center of your nose and along the tops of your cheekbones.
+Apply a highlighter like,the NYX Professional Makeup California Beamin’ Highlighter, to the high points of your face, which refers to the middle of your forehead, down the center of your nose and along the tops of your cheekbones.

 STEP 5: Set Your Glow

 After all of your layering, the final touch — translucent powder — is the most important one, according to Barnes.
-Using a large fluffy powder brush, swirl translucent powder all over your face for look that stay in place all day long.
+Using a large fluffy powder brush, swirl translucent powder all over your face for a look that stays in place all day long.
+You can also try the Urban Decay All Nighter Ultra Glow Setting Spray.